Knight-Wu/articles/learning JVM.md

 * heap size 相关配置
 > By default, the virtual machine grows or shrinks the heap at each collection to try to keep the proportion of free space to live objects at each collection within a specific range.
 This target range is set as a percentage by the parameters `-XX:MinHeapFreeRatio=``<minimum>` and `-XX:MaxHeapFreeRatio=``<maximum>`, and the total size is bounded below by `-Xms``<min>` and above by `-Xmx``<max>`.

+>    Unless you have problems with pauses, try granting as much memory as possible to the virtual machine.
+The default size is often too small.( 越大的heap size , 会增加gc pause 时间)

+-   Setting  `-Xms`  and  `-Xmx`  to the same value increases predictability by removing the most important sizing decision from the virtual machine.
+However, the virtual machine is then unable to compensate if you make a poor choice.

+-   In general, increase the memory as you increase the number of processors, since allocation can be parallelized.

 jvm 参数调优:
 https://docs.oracle.com/cd/E13209_01/wlcp/wlss30/configwlss/jvmgc.html